Regional Scholars Program

 - Automatic consideration for the MTSU Freshman Academic Merit Scholarships (see additional requirements below)

-Students who complete the application for admission to the University by December 1, 2016 for fall 2017 admission will receive the special tuition rate and may qualify for an academic scholarship (see additional requirements below).
+Students who complete the application for admission to the University by December 1 for the following fall admission will receive the special tuition rate and may qualify for an academic scholarship (see additional requirements below).
 There is no separate application for the Regional Scholars program.

-Students who apply after December 1, 2016 for fall 2017 admission will receive the special tuition rate but will not be guaranteed an academic scholarship.
+Students who apply after December 1 but before the start of the term for the following fall admission will receive the special tuition rate but will not be guaranteed an academic scholarship.

 Eligible High Schools